Restoration Recovery outpatient addiction treatment logo

 Keep your job, your family, your home

-Outpatient MAT is built around the life you already have — not the life you'd need to pause to get care.
-For Cleveland's industrial and manufacturing workforce, for Bradley County tradespeople and shift workers, for Lee University students, for farmers and agricultural workers across McMinn, Polk, and Meigs Counties, the calculation is almost always the same: treatment has to fit the week, not reshape it.
-You come in for the first visit (one half-day), leave with a prescription, and follow-ups are 15 to 30 minutes each.
+Outpatient MAT is built around the life you already have.
+For Cleveland's industrial and manufacturing workforce, for Bradley County tradespeople and shift workers, for Lee University students, for farmers and agricultural workers across McMinn, Polk, and Meigs Counties, the question is almost always the same: can treatment fit around a shift on Monday morning?
+Outpatient MAT is built for that.
+You come in for the first visit (one half-day), leave with a prescription, and follow-ups are 30 to 45 minutes each.
 Most patients never miss more than a few hours of work, and most follow-ups can be done by telehealth after the first in-person visit.

 Evidence-based medications for opioid and alcohol use disorder

-At Cleveland we prescribe Suboxone (daily film or tablet), Sublocade (monthly injection), Brixadi (weekly, bi-weekly, or monthly injection for flexible MAT cadence), Vivitrol (monthly injection for alcohol use disorder), and Acamprosate (daily oral for alcohol abstinence).
-Your provider picks the medication that fits your clinical picture and your life — not a one-size-fits-all protocol.
+At Cleveland we prescribe Suboxone (daily film or tablet), Sublocade (monthly injection), Brixadi (weekly or monthly injection for flexible MAT cadence), Vivitrol (monthly injection for alcohol use disorder), and Acamprosate (daily oral for alcohol abstinence).
+Your provider chooses the medication based on your history, your other medications, and how you live — daily film, a monthly injection, or an alcohol-use-disorder medication.

 Counseling and peer support alongside medication